-Apache Storm and Rabbitmq Message broker are deployed in the FutureGrid Cloud Platform while the IoT Cloud Gateway is deployed with the Cloud Driver, ROS and the simulator being on a local desktop computer.
-The Simulator will publish the information of each robot to ROS and then IoT Cloud Driver will convert those ROS messages into custom-defined JAVA Objects that are used in the Topology.
+Apache Storm and Rabbitmq Message broker are deployed on the FutureGrid Cloud Platform while the IoT Cloud Gateway, Cloud Driver, ROS and the simulator are deployed on a local desktop computer.
+The Simulator will publish the information of each robot to ROS and then IoT Cloud Driver will convert those ROS messages into custom-defined JAVA messages that are used in the Topology.
 Configurations of the system are presented in Table 1.

 Table 1 Hardware configuration of the system

-•

 VMs in Cloud Local host

-CPU Model Intel Core i7 9xx Intel Core i7-2620M
+CPU Model Intel Core i7 9xx Intel Core i7- 2620M

-CPU Frequency/Mhz 2933.436 2701
+CPU 2933.436 2701

+Frequency/Mhz 2955.450

 Cores 4 2

 Thread per core 1 2

 Memory/MB 8192 7900

-OS Ubuntu 12.04.4 Ubuntu 12.04.5
+05 Ubuntu 12.04.4 Ubuntu 12.04.5

-(Linux 3.2.0) (Linux 3.13.0)
+OS (Linux 3.2.0) (Linux 3.13.0)

 Hypervisor KVM None

 The main task of this experiment is to test the availability of the application for large scale robot control.
-Since no SLAM (Simultaneous Localization and Mapping)[24] module is developed in Simbad and localization Pose Array cannot be generated, here Gaussian noise is added to the robot pose to create a fake localization pose array for the test.
+Since no SLAM (Simultaneous Localization and Mapping)[25] module is developed in Simbad and localization Pose Array cannot be generated, here Gaussian noise is added to the robot pose to create a fake localization pose array for test purpose.
 Pose array is published at a frequency of 10Hz and other information is published at a frequency of 20Hz.

 Local test shows that the most computation-intensive component is the Velocity Compute Bolt, so velocity command delays for different number of robots with a different parallelism hint for Velocity Compute Bolt is measured.
 As shown in Table 1 there are 5 computation nodes with 20 cores in the cluster.
 To make sure each Bolt instance runs in parallel, the maximum number of parallel instances for Velocity Compute Bolt is limited to 5, while for Agent State Bolt it is set to 2 to see whether increased parallelization of the Agent State Bolt can bring better performance.
-Other components in the application Topology have only one instance for each.
-Also, to make sure the computation load is evenly distributed between the instances, the Filed Grouping strategy is replaced by custom defined Mod Grouping and an index value sequentially from 1 to maximum number of robots is assigned to each robot.
-This index is attached to all messages and Mod Grouping uses results of the index Mods the number of target Bolt instances to select which instance or task the message is sent to.
+Each of the other components in the application Topology has only one instance.
+Also, to make sure the computation load is evenly distributed between the instances, the Filed Grouping strategy is replaced by custom defined Module Grouping and an index sequentially valued from 1 to maximum number of robots is assigned to each robot.
+This index is attached to all messages of the robot and Module Grouping uses results of the index Mods the number of target Bolt instances to select which instance or task the message is sent to.

-First off, NPC (Number of parallelism for Velocity Compute Bolt) is set to 5 and NPS (Number of parallelism for Get Robot State Bolt) is changed from 1 to 2.
+First, NPC (Number of parallelism for Velocity Compute Bolt) is set to 5 and NPS (Number of parallelism for Get Robot State Bolt) is changed from 1 to 2.
 Testing the delays and collision times for NR (Number of robots) range from 5 to 50 to see how many robots the system can serve.
-Both the control frequency and robot pose share frequency are set to 20 Hertz, which means velocity command latency should be around 50 millisecond for the robots to avoid colliding with each other effectively.
+Both the control frequency and robot pose share frequency are set to et al.: Cloud based Real-Time multi-robot Collision Avoidance for Swarm Robotics

+20 Hertz, which means velocity command latency should be around 50 millisecond for the robots to avoid colliding with each other effectively.
 All robots are arranged on a circle with a radius of 6 meters and centered on the origin of the coordinate.
 These robots will go through the center to the antipodal position, then turn around and repeat the process.
 Each test runs for 300 seconds.
-Results are shown in Fig. 8(A1) and Fig. 8(B1).
+Results are shown in Figure 8(A1) and Figure 8(B1).